-- Compatible (standard mode)
+- Output Only (AT†-compatible mode).

-- Bi-directional (PS/2 compatible)
+- Bi-directional (PS/2 compatible mode).

-- Bi-directional EPP.
+- EPP (a high-speed bi-directional mode).
 A driver from the peripheral manufacturer is required for operation.
 See Section 6.2 for EPP compatibility.

-- Bi-directional high-speed ECP
+- ECP (a high-speed bi-directional mode).